China–European Union relations: History

 Prior to the existence of the European Community, many European states had relations with the Ming dynasty as early as the 16th century.
 The most important relationship, apart from Britain-China connected China with France and Germany.

-In 1979, just after the first direct elections to the European Parliament, the later institution established the "Delegation for relations with the People's Republic of China" (D–CN).
+In 1979, just after the first direct elections to the European Parliament, the later institution established the "Delegation for relations with the People's Republic of China" (D-CN).

 After the end of the Cold War in 1990, relations with Europe were not as important as its relations with the US, Japan and other Asian powers.
 However interest in closer relations started to rise as economic contacts increased and interest in a multipolar system grew.
-Although initially imposing an arms embargo on China after the 1989 Tiananmen Square protests and massacre (see arms embargo section below), European leaders eased off China's isolation.
+Although initially imposing an arms embargo on China after the 1989 Tiananmen Square protests and massacre (see #Arms embargo), European leaders eased off China's isolation.
 China's growing economy became the focus for many European visitors and in turn Chinese businessmen began to make frequent trips to Europe.
 Europe's interest in China led to the EU becoming unusually active with China during the 1990s with high-level exchanges.
 EU-Chinese trade increased faster than the Chinese economy itself, tripling in ten years from US$14.3 billion in 1985 to US$45.6 billion in 1994.

-However, political and security co-operation was hampered with China seeing little chance of headway there.
+Political and security co-operation was hampered with China seeing little chance of headway there.
 Europe was leading the desire for NATO expansion and intervention in Kosovo, which China opposed as it saw them as extending US influence.
 However, by 2001 China moderated its anti-US stance in the hopes that Europe would cancel its arms embargo but pressure from the US led to the embargo remaining in place.
 Due to this, China saw the EU as being too weak, divided and dependent on the US to be a significant power.
 Even in the economic sphere, China was angered at protectionist measures against its exports to Europe and the EU's opposition to giving China the status of market economy in order to join the WTO.

-However, economic cooperation continued, with the EU's "New Asia Strategy", the first Asia–Europe Meeting in 1996, the 1998 EU-China summit and frequent policy documents desiring closer partnerships with China.
+Economic cooperation continued, with the EU's "New Asia Strategy", the first Asia–Europe Meeting in 1996, the 1998 EU-China summit and frequent policy documents desiring closer partnerships with China.
 Although the 1997 Asian financial crisis dampened investors enthusiasm, China weathered the crisis well and continued to be a major focus of EU trade.
 Chinese leaders were anxious to return the European interest and made high level visits throughout the 1990s, visits that were accompanied by major EU sales to China.
 Trade in 1993 saw a 63% increase from the previous year.
 China became Europe's fourth largest trading partner at this time.
 Even following the financial crisis in 1997, EU-Chinese trade increased by 15% in 1998.